jxnblk/mdx-deck/docs/api.md

 - `Horizontal`: Renders all child elements side-by-side
 - `FullScreenCode`: Renders a single child code block fullscreen

-See the [layouts docs](layouts.md) for more info.
+See [Layouts](layouts.md) for more info.

 ## Hooks

 ### `useSteps`

-The `useSteps` hook can be used to register custom components that rely on steps, similar to the Appear component.
+The `useSteps` hook can be used to register custom components that rely on multiple "steps" within a single slide, similar to the Appear component.
-It takes one argument for the total length of steps and returns the current step state.
+The hook takes one argument for the total `length` of steps and returns the current `step` state.

 ```jsx
 // example